AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 Questions
 - What do we do with subspecies-level taxonomic resolution?
 Replace binomial with trinomial?
 Truncate to binomial?
+    - Currently pipeline retains specific taxids (NCBI, or BOLD if can't be exactly matched) for each sequence, while populating the lineage string with only the specified ranks (ie. kingdom through species).
+This means a sequence identified to subspecies will have a different taxid to one identified to the same species, but will share the same lineage string.
 - How do we handle the "identification_method" field in the BOLD datbase?
     - Possibly problematic values are "BIN Taxonomy Match [date]" and "BOLD Sequence Classifier", which use BOLD data to classify the sequence and as such are not necessarily externally validated (can result in overconfidence in assignment, GIGO)
     - Could have a pipeline parameter that removes all sequences that have an ID method containing "BIN", "barcode", "BOLD", "DNA" or "tree" (but retains if tree + morphology was used?)
 - How does PRUNE_GROUPS handle unclassified sequences? ie. does it treat all unclassified in a particular genus as a group, which then gets pruned to a max size?
-(Seems likely)
-    - Should the grouping happen at the taxid level instead?
+    - ANSWER: prune_groups function uses taxid + lineage string to determine taxonomic grouping, so "Unclassified" sequences will not be grouped together unless they share an identical taxid
+    - It's possible we might want to keep unclassified sequences regardless of grouping, eg. two family-level ID sequences might be grouped but only share 90% seq ID, so are not real duplicates of each other

 Important
 - make process that creates a PHMM from a given .fasta of marker sequences
 - add pipeline parameter for marker search query
     - add this to COUNT_GENBANK and FETCH_GENBANK processes
 - add ability to add internal sequences through .fasta file
-    - what format does the name of each sequence need to be in?
+    - what format does the name of each sequence need to be in? ("accession|taxid")
+        - "taxid" can be NCBI format (eg. "NCBI:11111") if assignment is known, or internal if a new species (eg. "INT:18"); if INT, lineage information must be given in format "kingdom;phylum..."
     - preferentially retain internal sequences in PRUNE_GROUPS step
 - modify fetch_seqs/fetch_genbank to query taxid directly rather than taxon name to eliminate ambiguity
 - add outgroup handling